mautic/mautic-documentation/pages/02.Setup/03.Cron Jobs/docs.en.md

 ```
 php /path/to/mautic/bin/console mautic:donotsell:download
 ```
-This command will download the database of do not sell IP addresses from MaxMind.
+This command will download the database of Do Not Sell IP addresses from MaxMind.

 ```
 php /path/to/mautic/bin/console mautic:max-mind:purge